White Plains DWI Defense Lawyers

 White Plains New York DWI Cases

 The Westchester District Attorney’s Office takes a particularly harsh stance when it comes to DWI related prosecutions.
-White Plains drivers who are charged with Driving While Intoxicated are held as charged when they refuse to submit to a chemical or alcohol test, and they are held as charged if they have a BAC of .14 or higher.
+White Plains drivers who are charged with Driving While Intoxicated are held as charged when they refuse to submit to a chemical or alcohol test, and they are held as charged if they have a BAC of .14 or higher unless they successfully complete an Enhanced DWI Program.
 Our White Plains DWI Lawyers handle these cases in the White Plains City Court and in Westchester County Courts virtually every day.
 As a White Plains DWI defense law firm, our White Plains DWI defense attorneys have extensive experience defending felony and misdemeanor DWI cases from the investigative stage through trial in White Plains, Westchester County and throughout New York City and the Hudson Valley.
 Mayo Bartlett has handled thousands of criminal cases, and hundreds of DWI cases.
 He is a skilled White Plains DWI Attorney and he will fight to obtain the best results for you.

 With offices located in the Westchester Financial Center which is one block from the White Plains Train Station and bus depot, and two blocks from the Westchester County Court, our Westchester DWI Defense Lawyers handle all DWI felonies and misdemeanors in New York State Courts in New York City, and Westchester County, including White Plains, Yonkers, Mount Vernon, Rye, Sleepy Hollow, Tarrytown, Dobbs Ferry, Armonk, Chappaqua, Greenburgh, Elmsford, Valhalla, Pleasantville, Bedford, Katonah, Somers, Cortlandt, Southeast, Brewster, Pelham, Putnam Valley, Larchmont, New Rochelle, Peekskill, Mount Pleasant, Bronxville, Eastchester, Hastings, Poughkeepsie, Scarsdale, Mamaroneck, Hartsdale, Harrison, Mount Vernon, Port Chester, Somers, Croton on Hudson, Yorktown, Ossining, Mount Kisco, New Castle, North Castle, Lewisboro, South Salem, North Salem, Nyack, Ardsley, Irvington, Bronx, Manhattan, Brooklyn, Putnam County, Dutchess County, Rockland County, Ulster County and throughout the Hudson Valley, let us help you in your time of need.

-Mayo appears almost every week on a legal panel featured on Richard French Live which is available on WRNN.
-The show is taped live every Wednesday from 6:00 pm to 7:00 p.m. and airs throughout New York, Connecticut and New Jersey, including the five boroughs of New York City, and south to Washington D.C., Dallas, Houston, San Fransisco and Los Angeles.
+Mayo appeared almost every week on a legal panel featured on Richard French Live which is available on WRNN.
+The show was taped live every Wednesday from 6:00 pm to 7:00 p.m. and airs throughout New York, Connecticut and New Jersey, including the five boroughs of New York City, and south to Washington D.C., Dallas, Houston, San Fransisco, Los Angeles and Hawaii.

 If you or someone you know is in need of legal representation in a criminal matter, don’t hesitate, contact our White Plains DWI defense lawyers now to begin the fight to protect your assets, seek justice, and to keep your freedom.